Changing Your New Mum Goal Setting Language

 I know that we do this as Fitness Professionals as I have done it myself with clients.
 I have asked them about clothes they can’t fit into anymore.
 I’ve requested they dig around in their wardrobe and find that item they can use to ensure they stick to their aesthetic goals which I wrapped up in emotion so they would be driven not to fail.

-I have also been that client, and when I look back at my fitness journey I know my relationship with disordered eating BEGAN when I got my first a trainer.
-I was pinched and measured, given my goals, and told to eat half of the sandwich and only the low-calorie yogurt.
+I have also been that client, and when I look back at my fitness journey I know my relationship with disordered eating BEGAN when I got my first trainer.
+I was pinched and measured, given my goals, and told to eat half of the sandwich and only the low-calorie yoghurt.

 Don’t get me wrong, I was a willing participant and I loved the results I got.
 But I recognise now it simply fuelled the ‘not enoughness’ I had felt my whole life and my mission to be smaller was driven from a place of wanting to be loved rather than of love for myself.